 Conventional redlining still exists.
 Examples include refusal to provide delivery in certain areas, business loan denials regardless of creditworthiness and refusal to write property insurance policies or dropping property owners from insurance coverage altogether.
 Other forms of redlining, referred to as reverse redlining, also exist.
 Examples of reverse redlining include offering services low-income residents at higher prices, higher interest rates and excessive service fees or inferior products such as payday loans, cash advances, and expedited tax returns.

-	With the launch of the interactive map, the city is convening a year-long community dialogue to gain understanding, to collect ideas and to formulate recommendations that support citizens’ wealth-creation, homeownership and development opportunities in west Louisville and other areas experiencing disinvestment.
 By beginning this dialogue, the city intends to acknowledge the past and better our future by removing hurdles that prevent residents from reaching their full human potential.

 Supporting Agencies & Organizations

 Louisville Urban League